SKrotkih/SimpleOrganizer/README.md

 - sharing via UIActivityViewController
 - UIDocument.
 Enter and Edit files in the Documents folder.
 - Document Picker - access to files on remote storage like iCloud, DropBox and etc with download to local Documents folder.
+- extension
-- extension and widget
+- todaye widget
-- all database function are in DataBaseKit.framework.
+- all database function are in the DataBaseKit.framework.

-Used design patterns:
+Were applied the following design patterns:
 - abstract method;
 - observer;
 - singleton;
 - builder;

-Notes for using.
+Please pay attention to the following details:
 On first start are created some tasks by default.
 You can add a new task by pressing on button '+' on the navigator bar.
 You can select line in tableview to start editing current task.